Paris Peace Forum

-The Paris Peace Forum is a French non-profit organisation created in March 2018.
+The Paris Peace Forum (French: Forum de Paris sur la Paix) is a French non-profit organisation created in March 2018.
 The organisation hosts an annual gathering of world leaders and heads of international organisations, as well as leaders from civil society and private sectors and thousands of individuals from around the globe, on creating forms of collective action.
 The Paris Peace Forum completes the existing world agenda of multilateral gatherings by creating a specific event for global governance issues, as economic and financial issues are dealt at the World Economic Forum in Davos, and security issues at the Munich Security Conference.

 The forum's purpose is to be inclusive and solution-oriented.
 With this in mind, the forum showcases projects each year, coming from all around the world, which display concrete and efficient solutions to governance challenges.
 Focused on concrete initiatives, the annual event has been used as a platform for the launch of important, multi-actor initiatives, such as the B4IG coalition or the Paris Call for Trust and Security in the Cyberspace.

 In a world requiring more collective action, the Paris Peace Forum is a platform open to all seeking to develop coordination, rules, and capacities that answer global problems.
 Its three primary pillars of activity include year-round policy initiatives and project support activities coupled by an annual event in November: